 collaborative relationships with targeted nonprofits who in turn offer small business grants to entrepreneurs dedicated to making a lasting impact on the social issues frontier.

-As you can see, small business grants are available at the federal government and private foundation levels for entrepreneurs and private owners seeking grants for small business.
+As you can see, small Business Funding Grants are available at the federal government and private foundation levels for entrepreneurs and private owners seeking grants for small business.
 The savvy business owner will take time to explore and research all available funding opportunities available in the form of small business grants.